gabriel-uzquiano/gabriel-uzquiano.github.io/persistence.md

 #### Free of

 Weak location is elucidated in terms of the free of relation: for me to be weakly located in the room is for the room not to be free of me.
-Parsons conceives of the free of relation as a binary relation between a location and an occupant, but we may be able to do better if we take the free of relation as a perfectly general topic-neutral relation: $\alpha$ is free of $\beta$, which we will symbolize $\alpha \ \sharp \ \beta$.
+Parsons conceives of the free of relation as a binary relation between a location and an occupant, but we may be able to do better if we take the free of relation as a perfectly general topic-neutral relation: $$\alpha$$ is free of $$\beta$$, which we will symbolize $$\alpha \ \sharp \ \beta$$.
 We use Greek variables as placeholders for variables over occupants and locations.
 For example:

 - The room is not free of me.
 Nor am I free of the room.
 - Neither the statue nor the clay is free of each other.